As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 The genesis for Lawson’s motivation to sail around the world came on a boat trip in the Inner Harbor when he was 9 years old.
 From that point forward, it was a dream of his.
 He cut a map out of National Geographic and drew a route from Baltimore, around the world, and back, placing it on his wall.
 Sailing became his focus.

-He met his wife, Tori, at Woodlawn High School.
-Coincidentally, Lawson was in the same magnet program and grade as his friends Hae Min Lee, who was murdered their senior year, and Adnan Syed, who was charged with her murder and became well-known by the 2014 podcast “Serial.”
+He met his wife at Woodlawn High School.
+Coincidentally, Lawson was in the same magnet program and grade as his friends Hae Min Lee, who was murdered their senior year, and Adnan Syed, who was charged in her death and became well-known by the 2014 podcast “Serial.”

 Lawson then attended Morgan State University — dropping out before graduation to crew with Bruce Schwab, one of only five Americans who has completed a solo circumnavigation — and taught sailing in Baltimore, at the U.S. Naval Academy and in Europe, the Caribbean and Africa.
 Lawson has been a delivery captain, transporting boats across far distances, and said he’s completed at least 100 passages of more than 1,000 miles.